Acce5sDenied/MCBE_Parkour_wiki/README.md

 ---

 ## Block Collisions
 List of collision box for all blocks.
-For effect box for blocks like cobweb, please see the [block mechanics](#block-mechanics) section.\
+For effect box for blocks like cobweb, please see the [Block Mechanics](#block-mechanics) section.\
 `/!\ OUTDATED, SOMETHING MAY HAVE CHANGED /!\`

 #### Clarification